mysticdrew/common-networking/README.md

+Initial project setup, more to come.
+## Requirements

+* IntelliJ IDEA
+* OpenJDK 1.17

-### 2. Setup Common Networking with MultiLoader Template for IntelliJ IDEA
+### 1. Setup Common Networking with MultiLoader Template for IntelliJ IDEA

 ## IntelliJ IDEA
 #### Common Networking uses the [MultiLoader Template][3] for combining sources of Fabric and Forge.